MorsalinMiah7/Led-simulation-using-ARDUINO/README.md

 # LED Simulation using Arduino

 ## 🛠 Project Description
-This project demonstrates how to control multiple LEDs using an **Arduino Uno** and a **breadboard**.
-The LEDs are connected to digital pins of the Arduino and can be programmed to blink in different patterns.
+This project demonstrates how to control multiple LEDs using an Arduino Uno and a breadboard.
+The LEDs are connected to the Arduino's digital pins and can be programmed to blink in different patterns.

 ## 📸 Circuit Diagram
 ![LED Simulation](Led%20simulation%20using%20ARDUINO.png)